• Home

 AUTUMN GARDEN

-Martha's Vineyard has a long, warm and languorous autumn season that can often drift nearly to Christmas.
-Planning ahead is a key element to success in the late-season garden.
-With insightful planning you can time-out the garden to be full and flowery from the high summer season through the first frost and possibly beyond.
-Some plants are not going to start flowering until Labor Day so space must be allotted for them to perform that late in the growing year.
-Yielding space in the middle and back of your borders can provide strong foliage and substance to set-off the earlier flowering annuals and grow into space left vacant by the May-June perennial displays.
-Take this space into consideration when planning your garden beds.
+Martha’s Vineyard has long, warm falls that can often linger into December, allowing the ambitious year-round gardener to extend the traditional summer bloom season by months.
+With insightful planning, you, too, can engineer a full and floriferous garden from early spring straight through the first frost and beyond.
+Indeed, as the climate continues to warm, the Vineyard gardener need only suffer a few weeks in the dead of winter without something in bloom.
+However, a garden like this takes careful planning.
+Some plants don’t begin flowering until September or later, so space must be provisioned such that they may perform to their fullest potential that late in the growing season, when other plants are competing for space.
+Yielding space in the middle and back of your borders can allow late-blooming perennials to lend texture and substance alongside earlier flowering annuals and bulbs and space to grow into gaps left vacant by the late spring perennial displays.
+Take this space allocation into consideration when planning your garden beds.
 Distribute your late flowering plants evenly through the border and stagger height and depth, allowing space for earlier flowers.

-1. STAKING or HEADING BACK: Perennial mums, Asters, Phlox paniculata and other late-season stalwarts need pinching back before July 4th.
+1. STAKING or HEADING BACK: Chrysanthemums (hardy mums), Asters, Phlox paniculata (garden phlox), Nipponanthemum nipponicum (Montauk daisy), and other late-season perennials need pinching back before early July.
+The extent to which this is done can vary from a conservative tip-out to a more drastic cutting back by one-third to one-half.
+The Anglophiles among us may know this as the “Chelsea Chop,” in reference to the Chelsea Flower Show, which is held in late spring each year.
 It’s important to provide support for some of the tall growing perennials early in the season to allow them to grow into your staking system.
-Bamboo stakes and jute twine are probably the most straightforward approach but Peony hoops and tomato cages can be very effective as well.
-Staking may seem a little fussy and early in the season but we are always glad it was done when it comes to these late September weather “events” like Hurricane Josè.
+Bamboo stakes and jute twine are probably the most straightforward approach, but peony hoops and tomato cages can be very effective as well.
+Staking may seem a little fussy and early in the season, but you’ll be glad you did when the late season storms return.

-2. DROUGHT: Irrigation requires constant monitoring and very often requires supplemental water during long dry spells.
-Over the course of the gardening year any number of things can happen to disturb a basic irrigation system including plant blockage or punctured lines.
+2. DROUGHT: Irrigation requires constant monitoring, and gardens often require supplemental water during long dry spells, as we had this August.
+Over the course of the gardening year, any number of things can happen to disturb a basic irrigation system: from root blockage to punctured lines.

-Lespedeza thunbergii and Pycnanthemum (Mountain Mint) at Polly Hill Arboretum
+Lespedeza thunbergii (bush clover) and Pycnanthemum muticum (mountain mint) at Polly Hill Arboretum

-September Border with Crepe Myrtles, Vitex, Rudbeckia and Hibiscus
+September border with Crape Myrtles, Vitex, and Rudbeckia

 PLANTS THAT ARE LOOKING FANTASTIC IN THE GARDENS RIGHT NOW